King’s Improvement Science

 • Evaluation Advice Session (30 minutes): A tailored advice session based on the insights gathered during the triage discussion, providing practical recommendations and follow-up resources.

-The clinic is designed to be responsive, time-limited, and practical, drawing on the expertise of multidisciplinary advisers.
+The clinic was designed to be responsive, time-limited and practical, drawing on the expertise of multidisciplinary advisers.

-Participants are asked to complete an expression of interest form, prepare project details in advance, and engage with provided resources to maximise the value of the sessions.
+Participants were asked to complete an expression of interest form, prepare project details in advance, and engage with provided resources to maximise the value of the sessions.

-The pilot is accompanied by a rapid evaluation process, gathering feedback from users and advisers to assess demand, value, and future potential.
+The pilot was accompanied by a rapid evaluation process, gathering feedback from users and advisers to assess demand, value and future potential.

 Main collaborators